 At their core, fixed annuities are insurance contracts that guarantee a fixed interest rate and provide a steady income stream during retirement.
-Sold by insurance companies, these fixed annuity contracts can either be funded through a lump sum or a series of payments, depending on the investor’s preference.
+Sold by insurance companies, these contracts can either be funded through a lump sum or a series of payments, depending on the investor’s preference.

 This combination of guaranteed income payments, tax-deferred growth, and a fixed interest rate makes fixed annuities an attractive option for conservative investors seeking stability in their retirement portfolios.